 I have 2 1/4 pounds of salmon, the best I could find, about 3/4 to 1 inch in thickness.
 I'm using a basic brine with kosher salt, brown sugar, and water.

 Attention: Brian D

-Brine recipe, how long to brine the fish for, how long to smoke the fish, size of the fish, even explained how important the "pellicle" is, and how to achieve it.
+Re-read my post, I addressed these details.
+Brine recipe.
+How long to brine the salmon.
+How long to smoke the fish.
+Size of the fish.
+I even explained how important the "pellicle" is, and how to achieve it.

 Short of someone coming to your house and smoking your fish for you...I don't know what else you're looking for?!

-Today things came up so I won't be taking my fish out until tomorrow 36 hrs.
+Today things came up so I won't be taking my fish out until tomorrow 36 hours.
 This will be my longest brine ever.
-I smoke minimum 10-12 hrs.
-Winter time as long as 16 or more, due to outside temp.
+I smoke at least 10-12 hours.
+Winter time as long as 16 or more, due to the outside temperature.

 Smoked salmon process

 My brine consists of 8 cups of water, 1 cup of Demerara brown sugar, 2/3 cup coarse salt.